jduanen/LedDisplay/README.md

 ## Implementation Details

+### Display Hardware

+The display HW has two components -- the original LED Sign (with the original 8047-based controller removed) and the (ESP32-S3 and ESPHome based) Display Controller.

+#### LED Sign

+?ColorLights by GeoGraphics Model SW-14CR?

 The LED Sign is an array of two-color (red and green) LEDs which is composed of 17 5x7 two-color end-stackable modules, resulting in an array with seven rows and 85 columns.
-Each LED module is driven by a chain of 11x 74HC595 8-bit shift register/latch units.
+Each LED module's columns are driven by a chain of 11x MC14094 8-bit shift registers, whose signals are latched and buffered by ???? units.
+Each LED module consists of a 5x7 array of Green and Red LED pairs.
+All of the LED anodes are connected to the seven rows, and the cathodes are connected to the 85 columns.
+To illuminate an LED, its row has to be selected, and its cathode must be pulled down.

-The LEDs are pulled down by transistors in TB62706 and TD62783 (16x and 8x, respectively) arrays of open-collector darlington drivers.
+ by transistors in TB62706 and TD62783 (16x and 8x, respectively) arrays of open-collector darlington drivers.

 * Display Interface Signals
   - Reset:  reset ????